moka-guys/mokabed/LiveBedfiles/Pan5217_LogFile.md

 2. Open Pan5217_genecheck.csv use "_" to seperate gene name from exon number and delete the exon number column

 3. Add header: Chr,Start,Stop,Gene

+4. Create all transcript file; copy the genes and transcript list in the request form into an empty Excel file and save it as a CSV file